applied-crypto/cbdc/README.md

 So far, the prototype implements the Merkle-tree for storing the commitments, a list for the nullifiers, and the basics for account and transaction management.
 In addition, it supports fully private transactions while respecting account transaction limits, ensuring compliance by design.
+Further we implemented the integration of a digital ID and a revocation check of it for each transfer.

 This is achieved by implementing generic zero-knowledge proofs (zk-SNARKs) using the iden3 libraries [circom](https://github.com/iden3/circom) and [snarkjs](https://github.com/iden3/snarkjs).